-1. We propose a novel framework, TECTRA (Trust through Explainability, Contestability, and Reflective Application), which integrates XAI and CAI to create a human-centered, trustworthy generative AI framework in education.
-We detail how this approach can fill current gaps and empower faculty across disciplines.
-2. We design a phased strategy roadmap for implementation and policy recommendations, ensuring that universities can harness the benefits of generative AI while maintaining academic integrity, equity, and human oversight.
+- 1. We propose a novel framework, TECTRA (Trust through Explainability, Contestability, and Reflective Application), which integrates XAI and CAI to create a human-centered, trustworthy framework for generative AI in education.
+We detail how this approach can fill current gaps and empower faculty across disciplines. - 2.
+We design a phased strategy roadmap for implementation and policy recommendations, ensuring that universities can harness the benefits of generative AI while maintaining academic integrity, equity, and human oversight.